WangWenhao0716/ISC-Track1-Submission/Training/README.md

 You can directly download them from Google drive and unzip them.
 The default path is ```/dev/shm``` to store the images temporarily for training.

-Or you can generate the training datasets according to the codes in the ```generate``` folder.
+Or you can generate the training datasets according to the codes in the ```generate``` folder by yourself.
 It takes about about one day to generate one dataset using one core of Intel Golden 6240 CPU.
 To speed up, using multi-cores is a feasible way.
 We use some images from [**OpenImage**](https://opensource.google/projects/open-images-dataset) to generate overlay and underlay augmentation under CC-by 4.0 License.
 It should be noted that the using of OpenImage is not a must, other images show similar performance.
 The part of OpenImage we used can be downloaded from [**here**]().

 Assuming all the datasets are stored in ```/dev/shm```.
 An example to generate a dataset is:
 ```